mahantesh-d/CloudFormation/README.md

 # CloudFormation
-This repo consists of the cloudformation sample template, which are tested
+This repo consists of the cloudformation sample template